 \section{Conclusion}

-We present a set of experiments to better understand how different pretrained layers in BERT influence its transfer learning ability.
-Our results reveal the unique importance of transferability of parameters to the success of probing, distinct from the transferability of representations assessed by probing.
-We also reveal important tradeoffs that occur during transfer learning: task vs quantity of finetuning data, number vs location of pretrained layers, and presence vs order of layers.
+We present a set of experiments to better understand how the different pretrained layers in BERT influence its transfer learning ability.
+Our results reveal the unique importance of transferability of parameters to successful transfer learning, distinct from the transferability of fixed representations assessed by probing.
+We also disentangle important factors affecting the role of layers in transfer learning: task vs. quantity of finetuning data, number vs. location of pretrained layers, and presence vs. order of layers.

 While probing continues to advance our understanding of linguistic structures in pretrained models, these results indicate that new techniques are needed to connect these findings to their potential impacts on finetuning.
-These insights and methods presented here are one contribution toward this goal, and we hope they enable more work on understanding why and how these models work.
+The insights and methods presented here are one contribution toward this goal, and we hope they enable more work on understanding why and how these models work.